 We build an indoor environment consisting of 23 objects and landmarks, and the environmental information is stored in the scanned graph from the Spot robot.
-We define two mobile manipulation tasks with ten safety constraints covering six patterns in avoidance and trigger pattern defined by Menghi et al. [42] per task, and we progressively increase the number of constraints applied to the task.
+We define two mobile manipulation tasks with ten safety constraints covering six patterns in avoidance and trigger pattern defined by Menghi et al. [40] per task, and we progressively increase the number of constraints applied to the task.
 All safety constraints are generated by LTL experts through natural language, and we assume no mistranslation in LTL formulas verified by the experts and no mechanical failure in the experiment, since the goal is to assess the agent's ability to plan under complex constraints.

-For baseline comparisons, we adopt the NL Constraints and the Safety Chip agents which are the same as the VirtualHome experiments, and we additionally implement Code as Polices [26] for comparison as a code generationbased LLM agent (implementation details of Code as Policies can be found in Appendix D).
+For baseline comparisons, we adopt the NL Constraints and the Safety Chip agents which are the same as the VirtualHome experiments, and we additionally implement Code as Polices [26] for comparison as a code generation-based LLM agent.
 We provide predefined mobile manipulation skills, access to object states, and access to the planner of the robot to all baselines, and we build a precondition checker for NL Constraints and Safety Chip to infer physical limitations that indicate available actions at each state, e.g., "pick up mail" is unavailable when the robot agent is not around the mail, while Code as Policies is inherently hard to incorporate closed-loop feedback modules for reprompting due to its code format.
 During the experiment, each task is run twice, and the temperature of the LLM is set to zero to minimize the effect of stochasticity of the LLM.